 }

-condition above checks if the string is not empty and has no white spaces, and does the corresponding process accordingly.
+The if condition above checks if the string is not empty and without any white space.
+It then corresponds to the process accordingly.

 if((source_name == "") && (source_name == " ")){